 Virtual and Augmented Reality

-WebGL, combined with WebVR or WebXR, can be used to create immersive VR and AR experiences directly in the browser.
-This opens up new possibilities for interactive storytelling, training simulations, and virtual tours.
-Platforms like A-Frame simplify the development of such experiences.
+When combined with WebVR or WebXR, developers can create immersive experiences directly in browsers.
+This versatility supports interactive storytelling, training simulations, and virtual tours, with frameworks like A-Frame simplifying the development process.

 Scientific Simulations